strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elastic_agent.md

 ![Powershell](./images/OpeningPowershell.png)

-Once the powershell instance opens, copy what you kept in the file in my case it was "Agent.txt" and paste it into the powershell and hit enter.
+Copy the command you saved in the file.
+In my case, it was **"agent.txt"** and paste it into the powershell and hit enter.

 NOTE: you may have to copy/paste each part of the command separately.

 ![Powershell](./images/powershell.png)

-Make sure you type `y` and hit enter when prompted by powershell.
+Make sure you type **y** and hit enter when prompted by powershell.

 ---

-Switch back over to your browser and you should see "1 Agent has been enrolled".
+Switch back over to your browser and you should see **"1 Agent has been enrolled".**

 ![Enrolled Machine](./images/finish_button.PNG)

-Then Click "Add to Integration".
+Then Click **"Add to Integration"**.

 ---

-On the next page leave everything default and click "Confirm Incoming Data".
+On the next page leave everything default and click **"Confirm Incoming Data".**

 ![Confirm Data](./images/confirm_data.PNG)

-The browser will take a few seconds to confirm the machine is connected, once thats finished click "View Assets"
+The browser will take a few seconds to confirm the machine is connected, once thats finished click **"View Assets".**

 ![Enrolled](./images/successful_enroll.PNG)